Does drug use affect life insurance?

 The longer you’ve withheld from taking drugs, the less risky you’ll appear in the eyes of the insurer.

-For example, if you declare drug use from 15 or more years ago, it’s likely you’ll be able to secure cover on standard terms.
+For example, if you declare drug use from 15 or more years ago, you may be able to secure cover on standard terms.

 If your drug use has led to any medical complications or conditions, this will need to be disclosed at the point of application.